polyswarmer/documentation/_i18n/en/_docs/microengines-clamav-to-multi.md

 ## Adding YARA to the Mix

-Start with a fresh `engine-template`, give it the `engine-name` of "MyYaraEngine".
+Start with a fresh [engine-template](/microengines-scratch-to-eicar/#customize-engine-template), give it the `engine-name` of "MyYaraEngine".
 You should find a `microengine-myyaraengine` in your current working directory - this is what we'll be editing to implement Yara's functionality.
-TODO: "engine-template" above should link to the tut-eicar.md section called "Customize engine-template"

 We're going to add a YARA backend to our Microengine - but we need some YARA signatures (rules) first!